Back to blog

 CSM from Scrum Alliance requires you to attend a 2-day course first, typically costing £800-£1,200.
 The exam afterwards is easier (50 questions, 74% pass mark) and the certification expires every 2 years with a renewal fee.

-Our honest take: PSM I is the stronger certification for most people.
-It's cheaper overall, more rigorous, and the fact that it doesn't expire means you're not paying for it indefinitely.
+Honest take: PSM I is the stronger certification for most people.
+Cheaper overall, more rigorous, and the fact it doesn't expire means you're not paying for it indefinitely.
 Employers who understand the difference respect PSM I more.
 Those who don't will see "Scrum Master" on your CV either way and won't know the difference.

 What the exam is actually testing

 Here's what trips most people up: the Scrum Guide is only 13 pages long.
 That makes it feel easy.
 You can read the whole thing over lunch.
-But the PSM I exam doesn't test whether you've read those 13 pages.
-It tests whether you've understood them deeply enough to apply them when a scenario doesn't have a straightforward answer.
+The PSM I exam doesn't test whether you've read those 13 pages.
+It tests whether you've understood them deeply enough to apply them when the scenario doesn't have a straightforward answer.

 That time pressure is real.
-60 minutes for 80 questions gives you roughly 45 seconds per question.
-You need the understanding to be instinctive, not something you're reasoning through from first principles each time.
+Sixty minutes for 80 questions gives you roughly 45 seconds per question.
+The understanding has to be instinctive, not something you're reasoning through from first principles each time.
 That's what separates people who pass comfortably from people who run out of time.

 The salary picture reflects the talent shortage.
-When three-quarters of organisations say they can't find qualified Scrum Masters, the ones who are qualified have leverage:
+When three-quarters of UK organisations say they can't find qualified Scrum Masters, the qualified ones have leverage.
+The numbers, roughly:

 • UK average: £57,535